1-8 SEPTEMBER 2019 - TWO PLACES LEFT

 I find it hard to recall a journey more memorable and formative than my source to sea descent of the Mississippi River in 2011.
 Since then I’ve been a regular visitor to the lower half of the river, thanks to a community of friendly paddlers, endless wild campsites on river banks and sandbars and those wide open skies we all dream of when we find ourselves spending way too much time in a city.

 In September 2019 I’ll be leading a week-long group adventure down the Lower Mississippi, starting in Memphis, TN.
-I’ve led several trips down this stretch of river alongside my good friend John Ruskey, the founder of the Quapaw Canoe Company, it’s an experience not to be missed.
+I’ve led several trips down this stretch of river alongside my good friend John Ruskey, the founder of the Quapaw Canoe Company.

 Each time the adventure changes, as the water rises and falls.
 But I can guarantee an adventure of a lifetime, one that may be short but will stay with you forever.